 The purpose of this seminar is to educate Rotarians about Foundation programs and motivate them to be strong participants and advocates of the Foundation.
 The seminar is the primary means of increasing awareness of The Rotary Foundation at the club level.
-The seminar is conducted by the district Rotary Foundation committee and can be supported by the regional Rotary Foundation Coordinator.
+The seminar is conducted by the district Rotary Foundation committee and can be supported by the regional Rotary Foundation coordinator.

-Specifically, a District Rotary Foundation seminar provides the opportunity to:
+Specifically, a district Rotary Foundation seminar provides the opportunity to:

-Motivate Rotarians to support and participate in foundation programs.

-Update Rotarians on changes in foundations programs or policies and outline goals for the upcoming year.

-Recognize individuals and clubs in the district for outstanding contributions to the foundation.

-Answer questions about foundation programs and activities.
+- 1) Motivate Rotarians to support and participate in Foundation programs. - 2) Update Rotarians on changes in Foundation programs or policies and outline goals for the upcoming year. - 3) Recognize individuals and clubs in the district for outstanding contributions to the Foundation. - 4) Answer questions about Foundation programs and activities.